This is written for folks curious about optimizing a Helium Hotspot placement.

 I’m ready to buy a hotspot, where should I order?
 I’d recommend ordering a hotspot from ParleyLabs.

 Is there a difference in hotspots/miners/radios?
 Not really.
 It’s not like you can get a more powerful miner that’ll earn you more.
 The biggest difference is when they’ll arrive, which is a function of how fast they can be manufactured.

 Is it really worth it to put up a Helium hotspot?
 I sure think so.
 Will it be for you?
 If you have an optimal placement and follow all the advice above, probably.
 This isn’t investment advice.
 You could lose all the money you put in.

 How do I turn HNT into cash?
 Open up an account on Binance.

 Is this a safe investment?
 No. This is cryptocurrency competing with giant telcos (Telecommunications Companies).
 It may be a boomer (like when Uber competed with cabs or Airbnb competed with hotels) or it may be a flop (like every other startup company that tried to take on the big dogs.)

 You should not re-finance your house to put up hotspots.
 You should be able to lose all the money you put into hotspots without putting yourself, your family, or anyone you know at financial risk.
 Sheesh.

 Should I just hire you to do all the work for me?
 Maybe.
 If you don’t like to read or geek out, or you just want to try Helium without spending a few months researching it, I’ll walk you through the process of setting up the best possible placement for your situation.
-Go here to get started.
+You can take my courses (look on the top of the page under Courses) or go here to get started.

 - Helium coverage map — This shows you where hotspots are currently.